What Happens to an Offshore Trust After Death

 IRS Reporting After the Settlor’s Death

-The reporting obligations shift from the deceased settlor to the successor beneficiaries and the estate’s executor.
+When the settlor dies, the reporting obligations shift from the deceased settlor to the successor beneficiaries and the estate’s executor.

 Form 8938.
 U.S. beneficiaries may need to report their interest in the foreign trust on Form 8938 (Statement of Specified Foreign Financial Assets) if the value exceeds the applicable reporting threshold.